mathLab/PyGeM/README.md

 ## Testing
-We are using Github Actions for continuous intergration testing.
+We are using GitHub Actions for continuous integration testing.
 You can check out the current status [here](https://github.com/mathLab/PyGeM/actions/workflows/testing_pr.yml).

 To run tests locally (the package `pytest` is required):